Eyamba V: Selection for Kingship

 Although not much is known regarding the details of his selection as the Obong of Old Calabar, Hope Waddell regarded Eyamba as 'a usurper... and by bribery and flattery gained the support of other chiefs and carried the election.'
-Although Hope Waddell was not present at the time of Edem Ekpenyong's election, He may have obtained the information regarding Eyamba's ascension to the throne from Eyamba's detractors, some of who he was unpopular with due to trade disagreements and those of whom lost the struggle for kingship with him.
+Although Hope Waddell was not present at the time of Edem Ekpenyong's election, He may have obtained the information regarding Eyamba's ascension to the throne from Eyamba's detractors, some of whom he was unpopular with due to trade disagreements and those of whom lost the struggle for kingship with him.
 Nair postulates that Eyamba may have been regarded as a usurper due to his elimination of people whom he regarded as potential threats to the longevity of his rule.

 Reign

 Eyamba V and the Missionaries

 The abolition of the slave trade led to destabilization of commerce among the trading Chiefs and the supercargoes.
 Attempts were made to abandon the old practice of the slave trade and transition to other commercial ventures.
 Eyamba who was worried about the repercussions of the abolishment of the slave trade expressed his aspirations for Old Calabar to Commander Raymond.
 In a letter dated December 4, 1842, Eyamba stated:

 'Now we settle treaty for not sell slave, I must tell you something, I want your, Queen to do for we.
 Now we can't sell slaves again we must have too much man for country, and want something for make work and trade, and if we could get seed for cotton and coffee we could make trade.
-Plenty sugar cane live here and if some man must come for teach book proper, and make all men saby God like white man,and then we go on for same fashion.
+Plenty sugar cane live here and if some man must come for teach book proper, and make all men saby God like white man, and then we go on for same fashion.
 We thank you too much for what thing you come do for keep thing right.
 Long time we no look Man-of-War as Blount promise and one Frenchman come make plenty palaver for slave when we can't get them.
 You been do very proper for we, and now we want to keep proper mouth.
 I hope some Man-of-War come sometime with proper captain all same you look out and and help we keep word when French Man-of-War come.
 What I want for dollar side is a fine coat and sword all same I tell you and the rest in copper rods.
 I hope Queen Victoria and young prince will live long time and we get good friend.
 Also I want bomb and shell.